Admission to the JM Degree Program is highly competitive. To be admitted to the program, the following is required:

 - Letters of Recommendation:

-Please submit at least two letters of recommendation addressing the applicant's academic and professional potential.
+Please submit at least one letter of recommendation addressing the applicant's academic and professional potential.

 All applicants must complete an informal interview with the Director of Juris Master (JM) Degree Program in person, by phone, or Skype.
 The admissions office will contact those candidates who are selected for interviews to schedule a convenient time to talk.